Wolves in sheep's clothing

 They might say that they can’t risk a regular contract for someone who hasn’t yet published anything, but would be willing to split the costs and profits of the book.
 Or they may tell you that they’ve used up their traditional publishing budget for the year, but would be glad to work on a “co-op” basis.
 Or they may promise to publish your second book without charge if the first book does well.

-They want to hook you quick, before you change your mind.
+They want to hook you quickly, before you change your mind.
 They might tell you that its offer is “limited time only" or if they feel hesitation on your part, they put you on hold for a few seconds and come back: "I talked to my supervisor and we can offer you a $$$ drop of the fees."

-Run, and either find a traditional publisher that don't charge any fees, or self-publish your book with KDP, Nook, Smashwords, D2D, iBooks, Google etc.
+Run!
+Either find a traditional publisher that don't charge any fees, or self-publish your book with KDP, Nook, Smashwords, D2D, iBooks, Google etc.

 AuthorHouse is, according to the (BBB) Better Business Bureau just one of the alternative names for Author Solutions, LLC.
 Other alternative names include: